On this page: On-Campus Authorization • Hours Per Week • Start and End Dates • Enrollment Requirements • Other Considerations

 Enrollment Requirements

-Student workers must meet the following minimum enrollment requirements each semester of student employment:
+As a student worker, you must meet the following minimum enrollment requirements each semester of student employment:

-• Fall Semester: Minimum enrollment of 6 credit hours.
+| Fall | Minimum enrollment of 6 credit hours |

-• Spring Semester: Minimum enrollment of 6 credit hours.
+| Spring | Minimum enrollment of 6 credit hours |

-• Summer Session: Minimum enrollment of 3 credit hours unless the student completed at least 6 credit hours during the previous spring semester and is registered for at least 6 credit hours for the following fall semester.
+| Summer | Minimum enrollment of 3 credit hours unless you have completed at least 6 credit hours during the previous spring semester and are registered for at least 6 credit hours for the following fall semester |

-• Winter Session: Minimum enrollment of 3 credit hours unless the student completed at least 6 credit hours during the previous fall semester and is registered for at least 6 credit hours for the following spring semester.
+| Winter | Minimum enrollment of 3 credit hours unless you have completed at least 6 credit hours during the previous fall semester and are registered for at least 6 credit hours for the following spring semester |

-Read the Eligibility for Student Employment Policy
+Read Eligibility for Student Employment Policy for more information.

 Other Considerations